Universal Graph Compression: Stochastic Block Models: Proof of Propositions --

-\begin{proof}[Proof of Theorem~\ref{prop:NonIIDcomp}] Let us first elaborate the relation between probability assignment and compression length.
-In Algorithm~\ref{alg:arithmetic}, the terms $\log(q(x_{j+1}|x^j))$ are added up, which lead to the marginal probability implied by the sequential probability assignment
+Now, we move on to prove the expected length upper bound ~\eqref{eq:LenLaplaceGen}.
+Let us first elaborate on the relation between probability assignment and compression length.
+In Algorithm~\ref{alg:arithmetic}, the terms $\log(q(x_{j+1}|x^j))$ are added up, which leads to the marginal probability implied by the sequential probability assignment

 The compression output length of Algorithm~\ref{alg:arithmetic} is $\left\lceil\log\frac{1}{q(x^N)}\right\rceil + 1$.